arnold7800x3d/Triskelion_Python_Keylogger/README.md

 The documentation for the project can be found [here](https://github.com/arnold7800x3d/Triskelion_Python_Keylogger/tree/master/Documentation)

 ## System Diagrams
+The analysis and design diagrams drawn for the project are:
+- `Use Case Diagram` :
+- `State Transition Diagram` :
+- `System Flowchart` :
+- `Sequence Diagram` :
+- `Misuse case Diagram` :
+- `System architecture` :

+The analysis and design diagrams for the project can be found [here]

 ## Tools
 The tools used in the development of Triskelion include: